Q. How does one cite a direct famous quote on the reference page? Is it common knowledge?

 "The only thing we have to fear is fear itself."
 This is from President Roosevelt's Inaugural Address in 1933 to give the American people courage in the face of the Great Depression.
 Many people know this quote, even if they cannot remember who said it.

 Even though many people have heard this quotation, it should be cited on the References page.

 Thank you for using ASK US.
 For personalized help, contact the Campus Library/ARC.

 - Alright, so for a quote that pops up in a meme (for example) that states:

 "Do not fear mistakes.
 You will know failure.
 Continue to reach out. "

-For this would you just want to google the quote and try to find a relatively reliable source (like a Newspaper source using it or better a source explaining where/when it was said) or is any old source fine (such as Brainyquote.com -- Which is where I grabbed the quote from originally to ask this specific question).
+For this would you just want to google the quote and try to find a relatively reliable source (like a Newspaper source using it or better a source explaining where/when it was said) or is a source such as Brainyquote.com acceptable ?

 Also if you heard someone mention it in a TedTalk, would you want to actually look up that quote or just cite the TedTalk video?